Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 Exercisers experience higher all-day energy, reduced stress, sharper memory power, boosted self-confidence, improved sleep, positive attitude, better bones, and a fitter physique.

-When your past solo attempts at stepping up to better health have been unsuccessful, I urge you to try a form of group exercise.
-Here are some unbeatable lures to chew on:
+When past solo attempts to better your mental health have been unsuccessful, I urge you to try a form of group exercise.
+You will make progress; you will transform.

 - Solid emotional support awaits (aka security blanket)